NRL Fantasy Guide

 NRL is the favourite rugby league among Aussie punters.
 Nowadays you can even play NRL fantasy leagues with a few reliable operators.
 In this guide, we will explain everything you need to know before starting to play.

-In case you’re new to fantasy sports, take a look at the part where we explain how the scoring and fantasy draft works.
+If you’re new to fantasy sports, make sure you understand everything outlined in this guide before playing with real money.
 More experienced bettors can jump straight to our top NRL fantasy sites.

 Draftstars Is the Best Fantasy NRL Site

 Since NRL is so popular in Australia, most of the fantasy sites have it on board.
 However, we strongly believe that Draftstars is the best.

 First of all, they offer a fantastic range of fantasy competitions and several exciting game modes.

 Moreover, the site is well organised and comes with excellent navigation, so even complete beginners could find their way around.
 More experienced players will be pleased to hear that you can get involved at high-stake NRL fantasy contests with Draftstars.